Coco Rico

-Coco Rico is a Puerto Rican soda brand from Coco Rico, Inc. It is flavored with coconut extract, and is produced in both plastic (polyethylene terephthalate or PET) bottles and aluminum cans.
-Coco Rico comes in various flavors.
+Coco Rico is a Puerto Rican soda brand produced by Coco Rico, Inc. It is flavored with coconut extract and is sold in plastic (polyethylene terephthalate or PET) bottles and aluminum cans.
+The brand is available in various flavors.

-The Coco Rico brand was introduced into supermarkets in Puerto Rico in 1935, and is currently available throughout the United States.
-The brand is family owned.
+Coco Rico was introduced into supermarkets in Puerto Rico in 1935, and it is currently sold throughout the United States.
+The brand is family-owned.

 Throughout its history, the brand has used the color green prominently on its cans and bottles.
-The introduction of its Diet version, Diet Coco Rico, saw the green and white pattern on their cans reversed: the Diet version uses white more prominently, with green lettering.
+With the introduction of Diet Coco Rico, the green-and-white pattern used on the cans was reversed: the diet version features white more prominently, with green lettering.

-The beverage also became popular among Vietnamese-Americans as a source of Coconut flavor.
+The beverage also became popular among Vietnamese-Americans as a source of coconut flavor.
 One Vietnamese recipe adapted by an American cook uses Coco Rico to break down the protein in catfish.